 In a crisis, immediate physical needs are easy to see.
 But it’s also important to address emotional and mental needs.

 It’s not unusual to feel anxious or distressed in the face of a crisis, emergency or disaster.
 The effect of such an event will be felt differently by every person.
-Your response, whatever it may be, is normal.

 Before a crisis